Frequently Asked questions (FAQs)

 WHEN CAN I TAKE THE TEAS V EXAM?

-The TEAS V Exam is administered by the AWC Testing Services office (located in the 3C Building) between January and February.
+The TEAS V exam is administered by the AWC Testing Services office (located in the 3C Building) between mid January to the last Thursday in February.
 Test scores must be turned into the Radiologic Technology Office by the due date; no exceptions will be made.
-A testing permit must be issued first prior taking the TEAS V Exam.
+A testing permit must be issued first prior to taking the TEAS V exam.

 HOW MANY TIMES CAN I TAKE THE TEAS V EXAM?